jnsofini/Computed-Tomography/README.md

 3. The time is the last thing to record.

 ### 2. Data conversion
 `castor-recon` accepts a specific format of data called CDF.
 Details description is on the [wbsite](http://www.castor-project.org/).
 Provided in the program folder is a C++ program that converts binary to CDF.
 PET images suffer from various errors that must be corrected.
 We have data for normalization correction and will be processed in the appropriate format.
+There are two CDF formats,
+  1. __Listmode__: the events are recorded as a list.
+Every event that comes in the append to the file.
+The program to convert binary to bin file is in foleder[todo]
+  2. __Histogram mode__: In the histogram mode, the data are bin to each LOR.
+The radioactive decay correction is applied as the events are binned.
+The file is located in [todo]

 ### 3. Normalization correction
 Here, we will deal with normalization errors.
 These are errors that arise due to the inherent geometry of the system.
 A simple way to think of it is that if a cylindrical source is used, the density of lines through the center will be higher than at the edge, creating a fictitious high density at the center.
 To correct this, we use a flat phantom and place it with it face adjacent to the detectors.
 Events recorded are then processed.
 One technique used to improve the statistics is called fan-sum which helps reduce the variance.
 A sketch is shown below of the process used to variance reduction. ![](https://github.com/jnsofini/Computed-Tomography/blob/master/figures/fansum.png).